The Same-Day Funding Cutoff Nobody Tells You About

 Not password-protected

-If your bank automatically applies password protection to downloaded statements, remove it before submitting.
+If your bank automatically applies password protection to downloaded statements then you should remove it before submitting.
 Most banks allow you to download statements without a password if you use the right export option.

 Not all bank accounts are equal to funders

-Traditional banks — Chase, Wells Fargo, Bank of America, US Bank, and regional banks — are the cleanest path to same-day funding.
+Traditional banks like Chase, Wells Fargo, Bank of America, US Bank, and regional banks are the cleanest path to same-day funding.
 Standard statement formats, established ACH relationships, and cooperative freeze and levy processes.

 Credit unions are a yellow flag.
 The issue is ACH collectability and non-standard statement formats, not the institution itself.
-Some funders decline credit union accounts outright; others work with them on a case-by-case basis.
-Verify before submitting.
+Some funders decline credit union accounts outright, while others work with them on a case-by-case basis.
+It's best to verify with your broker or lender before submitting.

 Neobanks are a different problem entirely.
-Mercury is frequently declined.
-Chime is a near-automatic decline for business use — Chime does not offer true business accounts, and running business deposits through a personal Chime account is a meaningful red flag.
-Cash App and Square Banking have the same ACH recourse issue.
-Relay is more accepted than Mercury but still funder-dependent.
+Mercury gets declined more often than not, and with the funders we place deals through, Chime is close to an automatic decline for business use.
+It doesn't offer a true business account in the first place.
+Running business deposits through a personal Chime account is a meaningful red flag.
+Cash App has the same ACH recourse issue.
+Square Banking is an actual business account, not a personal-account workaround, but funders still weigh how reliably they can collect from it.
+Relay is more accepted than Mercury, but it is still funder-dependent.
 Bluevine and Novo vary.

 Have These Documents Ready Before You Apply

-The items below are common stipulations — documents the funder requests after reviewing your application.
+The items below are common stipulations that are requested by the funder after viewing your application.
 Each one has the potential to push funding from same-day to next-day or later.
 Gathering them before you apply eliminates that risk.

 Voided business check or bank letter

 Confirms account and routing numbers for ACH setup.
-Merchants without checkbooks often stall here — your bank can issue a letter.
+Merchants without checkbooks often stall here, but your bank can issue a letter.

 Government-issued ID for every owner with 20%+